knosmos/brownian/posts/may-the-best-duelist-win/index.md

 .. type: text
 -->

 Highlands.
-Dreary, windswept.
-Moody grasses kneaded, smeared into cliff faces of imposing rock.
-Petrichor mixing with fumes of moss diffusing across the earth (Scotland, probably, by the looks of it).
+Dreary, windswept, moody.
+Yellowing grass smeared into cliff faces of imposing rock; petrichor mixing with fumes of moss diffusing across the earth (Scotland, probably, by the looks of it).
 A figure emerges through the fog―pensive, contemplative, a hood of cashmere effortlessly concealing a dark gash down the side of his temple.

 <!--TEASER_END-->